maximgorbatyuk/project-documents/document-architect-prompt.md

    **STOP after Phase 1 and ask the human to approve, amend, or scope down the plan before writing.**

 2. **Phase 2 — Generation.** Once approved, write the files.
 Apply every writing pattern.
-Adapt language: if the project is Python, use `pip`/`poetry` commands, not `npm`.
-If the project is Go, reference `go.mod` and `cmd/`.
-If the project is Rust, reference `Cargo.toml` and workspace members.
-The *structure* stays identical; the *content* is native to the stack.
+Use only commands, paths, dependency files, runtime names, and terminology verified in the target repo.
+The *responsibility model* stays consistent; the *content and paths* are native to the target project.

 3. **Phase 3 — Self-audit.** Run the self-audit checklist below.